Painting on Location

 plastic mold Teflon mold

 This is another idea I'm trying.
-I got a 1/4 inch composite board, cut the 1/2 inch square cage wire a half inch larger then the board and bent it over the edge, glued the wire to the board with Gorilla glue, sprayed the glue with water to make it expand.
+I got a 1/4 inch composite board, cut the 1/2 inch square cage wire a half inch larger than the board and bent it over the edge, glued the wire to the board with Gorilla glue, sprayed the glue with water to make it expand.
 When it was dry I painted it all with an acrylic mortar glue and put a 1/4 inch brown coat of 1/2 sand, 1/2 pit lime and pushed it into the wire spaces so it wouldn't have air in it.
 This worked great and was very light.

 composite board